Safety and Emergency Procedures

 Under the supervision of the UC Merced Department of Public Safety, student Community Service Officers (CSO) serve as additional eyes and ears.
 At no charge to students, CSOs provide safety escorts between buildings or to parking lots on campus.
 Contact Police Dispatch at 209-228-2677 (CAT-COPS) to request an escort.
 Safety escorts are available from 6 p.m. to 1 a.m.
 Monday through Friday and 11 a.m. to 2 a.m. on weekends.
 CSOs are in constant radio contact with the Department of Public Safety.

-Emergency procedures and evacuation maps are posted on the back of each bedroom door.
+Emergency procedures and evacuation maps are posted on the back of each bedroom door and can be downloaded below.

 In Cathedral and Tenaya Halls, there are evacuation assistance locations for persons that may have difficulty evacuating.
 The locations are identified with signage and shown on the emergency evacuation map posted in each bedroom.
 Instructions on how to summon assistance are posted in the evacuation assistance locations.